 The powder is quite fine and lightweight.
 It dispenses well so you can control the amount needed.
 It takes a couple of applications to achieve the precise amount that will give you sufficient foam and cleansing benefits.
 I basically followed the directions provided for application.
 I poured some powder on my palm, added water, then rubbed my hands together to generate a lather.

 The grains dissolve quickly so they are not at all responsible for delivering the product’s exfoliation effects.
 The science above indicates that this is likely due to key actives including Papain, Sodium Bicarbonate and Citric Acid.
 I then rubbed my face in circular motions the way I would any other cleanser and rinsed with lukewarm water.

 Although it is not much of an overhead, having to dispense the powder and then make a pasty lather out of it before application, does complicate the cleaning process ever so slightly.
 It’s far easier to just squeeze or pump some gel or foam out of a tube or bottle in one simple, calculated measure.
-Any number of possibilities may have lead to the powder format of this product.
-It may be presented this way for novelty value or it might encourage product stability or efficacy.
-Alternatively, it could be driven by manufacturing costs, limitations or complexity.

 The scent of this powder is unmistakably green tea.
 If you don’t like that fragrance, you won’t like this product.
 The first time I applied it, I was a little put off by it, but with regular use if becomes less and less noticeable.
 It certainly isn’t irritating, it’s just strong.